open5e/open5e/source/monsters/tome-of-beasts/Z/zmey-headling.rst

 and two vestigial claws with which it can fight and drag itself across the ground.
-Within days it develops into a complete, miniature zmey, and by the time two lunar cycles elapse, the head regenerates into a full-grown zmey with three heads.
+Within days it develops into a complete, miniature zmey, and by the time two lunar cycles elapse, the head regenerates into a full-grown :ref:`tob:zmey` with three heads.

 **Constant Feeding Frenzy.** Such rapid growth is fueled by a voracious appetite.
 A zmey headling eats everything it can,